 The Directory of Open Access Journals (DOAJ) offers a list of free, full text, quality controlled scientific and scholarly journals in a broad array of disciplines.
 Select “For authors” to see the various open access options available.

 Some journals make their content free after a certain "embargo" period.
-The HighWire Press list of Free Online Full-text Articles which lists more than 1000 scientific journals hosted by Highwire that make their content available for free after a period of time, usually 12 months.
+The HighWire Press list of Free Online Full-text Articles includes more than 1000 scientific journals, for which content is freely available after an initial period, usually 12 months.

 Some publishers offer a “hybrid” model, giving the author the option to pay for an individual article to be open access.
 The List of Open Access and Paid Access Fees provides a list of hybrid-option publishers and the fees they charge.
 Be aware that your open access article may be "hidden" among articles that require a fee to view, and thus be much harder to find and read.